Club Foot Orchestra

 The Club Foot Orchestra is a musical ensemble known for their silent film scores.
 Their influences include Eastern European folk music, impressionism, and jazz fusion; The New Yorker described their style as "music that bubbles up from the intersection of aesthetics and the id."

 Their performance venues have included Lincoln Center for the Performing Arts, Symphony Space, the Smithsonian Institution, the Winter Garden Atrium, the SFJAZZ Center, and San Francisco's Castro Theatre, considered their home base.

 History

-In the 1980s, musician Richard Marriott lived above a performance art nightclub, the Club Foot, in Bayview, San Francisco; with Beth Custer, he founded a house band, the Club Foot Orchestra.
+In the 1980s, musician Richard Marriott lived above a performance art nightclub, the Club Foot, in [Dogpatch, San Francisco|]; with Beth Custer, he founded a house band, the Club Foot Orchestra.
 On Ralph Records, the band released Wild Beasts and Kidnapped.
 According to the band's website as of 2021, both Custer and Marriott still play with the ensemble, with Marriott also functioning as creative and artistic director.